 Why does my body need carbohydrates?

-Carbohydrates are an important part of a healthy diet.
-They provide us with energy, as well as essential nutrients that our body needs.
-But not all types of carbohydrate are good for us.
-Here, I talk about what carbohydrates are, where they come from, and how much the body needs.
+Carbohydrates can be an important part of a healthy diet.
+They provide you with energy, as well as essential nutrients.
+But not all types of carbohydrates are good for you.
+Here, I’ll talk about what carbohydrates are, where they come from, and how much your body needs.

 family eating at a table